 BlueZ provides real hardware abstraction and out-of-the-box support for the vast majority of Bluetooth devices, including support for all major profiles and security modes they require.
 BlueZ's modular implementation has been successfully used in many devices, including Android phones, TomTom GPS navigation systems, Nokia's Linux-based phones, in-vehicle infotainment systems, and so on.

 As contributors to the BlueZ project, we have proven expertise around Bluetooth hardware enablement.
-As a registered member of the Bluetooth SIG, we also have access to extensive documentation and information unavailable to the general public.

 Need help with BlueZ?
 Contact us now!